 1] Change Power Management Settings

-Windows 10 touchscreen devices are configured to preserve power, but sometimes unforeseen changes can make your touchscreen overactive.
-As such, it is desirable to turn off or disable the power saving of your touchscreen.
+Windows touchscreen devices are configured to preserve power, but sometimes unforeseen changes can make your touchscreen overactive.
+As such, it is desirable to disable the power-saving feature on your touchscreen.
 To do this,

 Press Windows key + X to open a menu.
 From it, select Device Manager.